No. 1 Louisville gets a huge test against No. 4 Michigan

 The Blue Devils (7-1) dropped nine spots in this week’s poll after losing to Stephen F. Austin and struggling to put away Winthrop at home.

-The Spartans (5-2) labored in the Maui Invitational opener as All-American point guard Cassius Winston continues to struggle with his brother’s death, but bounced back to take third.
+The Spartans (5-2) labored in the Maui Invitational opener as All-American point guard Cassius Winston continues to struggle with his brother’s death, but bounced back to win its final two games and take fifth.

 On Wednesday, No. 6 Ohio State (7-0) gets a huge test to its perfect start to the season, playing at No. 7 North Carolina.